 The Rocky Mountain Region manages 17 national forests and seven national grasslands throughout Colorado, Kansas, Nebraska, along with most of South Dakota and Wyoming.
 The Rocky Mountain Region is known for its many different types of world-class recreational opportunities.

-Since safety is the number one concern of the US Forest Service, links are provided below to subjects that may be of concern for users of US Forest Service lands located within the Rocky Mountain Region:
+Since safety is the number one concern of the US Forest Service, links are provided below to subjects that may be of concern for the public traveling through or within US Forest Service lands located within the Rocky Mountain Region:

 Don't be delayed on the road!
-Click on the states below to check up-to-date road and travel reports for the surrounding states of the Rocky Mountain Region area:
+Using the map below, check up-to-date road and travel reports for states surrounding and within the Rocky Mountain Region area:

-The Regional Forester and/or Forest Supervisors may issue Alerts, Notices and Special Orders from time to time that may restrict or close certain areas from public use.
-Use the buttons below to visit these pages for each national forest (NF) and national grassland (NG) within the Rocky Mountain Region.
+The Regional Forester and Forest Supervisors may issue Alerts & Notices or Special Orders from time to time that may restrict or close certain areas from public use.
+Use the buttons below to visit those pages for each national forest (NF) and national grassland (NG) within the Rocky Mountain Region.

 Weather conditions can change rapidly, please click on the National Weather Service (NWS) National Weather Hazards Map to find the latest Severe Weather Information for your area.
 Click on the Flash Flood Area sign for current National Oceanic and Atmospheric Administration (NOAA) Flash Flood Warnings and potentially life-saving Flash Flood Information.